Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Trends and regulatory climate

 Bank debt continued to be the most common form of lending.
-International banks and multilateral development banks have been active alongside local banks, which have increasingly been cleaning their balance sheets (including through several deals involving large non-performing loan portfolios) following the recommendations of the National Bank of Romania and in preparation for expected growth in lending.
-There is generally high liquidity in the Romanian banking sector.
+International banks and multilateral development banks have been active alongside local banks, which have just about finalised the cleaning of their balance sheets (including through several deals involving large non-performing loan portfolios) following the recommendations of the National Bank of Romania and in preparation for expected growth in lending.
+There is generally very high liquidity in the Romanian banking sector.

 There has been limited lending through the capital markets (ie, by issuing bonds), but alternative lenders – including mezzanine funds, private debt funds, business development companies, insurers, asset managers and finance companies – are scouting the market and have already concluded deals.

-The main sectors with significant secured lending include real estate (in particular, shopping malls, office buildings and logistics centres), agriculture, pharmaceuticals, production, retail and technology.
+The main sectors with significant secured lending include manufacturing, real estate (in particular, shopping malls, office buildings and logistics centres), retail, agriculture, pharmaceuticals and technology.

 Lending on a professional basis without holding a proper licence constitutes a criminal offence.

 Are there any specific regulatory issues which a prospective borrower should consider when arranging or entering into a secured loan facility?

 As for any transaction, a prospective borrower should ensure that it has all necessary corporate approvals.
 The approval level should be set out under the borrower’s articles of association; in practice, this is either a shareholders’ resolution or a board decision.
 In case of joint stock companies, a shareholders’ resolution is mandatory if the facility exceeds:

 - 50% of the book value of the assets for closed joint stock companies; or